Discover how faith can thrive in your everyday life.

 Learn more about the format of the retreat, time commitment, and costs involved.

-Register for Q&A sessions
+Register for a Retreat

 I am still at a place where I do not have the words to express my more than wonderful experience during the retreat; All I can say is that when I opened myself up to receiving, the giver of gifts just continued to remold me; My relationship with the Divine was renewed.